 All of these problems that have just been discussed skirt around the following basic observation: Hakha Lai does not like feeding and bleeding.
 It does not allow one rule to feed another.
 Thus, when /R-R-R/ becomes R-F-F by the RF rule, the latter is not allowed to undergo the FL rule.
-It also does not allow the RF rule to bleed itself, which would be the case if R-R-R \rightarrow R-F-R by left-to-right application.
+It also doesn't allow the RF rule to bleed itself, which would be the case if R-R-R \R-F-R by left-to-right application.
 The one place where there is bleeding was seen in (18b).
-An /R-R-L/ meets the structural description of both the RF and RL rules, hence one or the other must apply.
-Since /R-R-L/ surfaces as R-F-L (and not R-L-L), it is clear that the RF rule takes precedence.
-In the discussion of (18b) this was attributed to the fact that R-L-L still violates NOJUMP.
+An /R-R-L/ meets the structural description of both the RF rule and the RL rule, hence one or the other must apply.
+Since /R-R-L/ surfaces as R-F-L (and not \R-L-L), it is clear that the RF rule takes precedence.
+In the discussion of (18b) this was attributed to the fact that \R-L-L still violates NoCP.

 Consider, however, the longer example in (46a).

-(46) RF rule take s pre ceder nce ov ver F RL rule a. a. ka koóy zaán tsaán ra ŋ $ \rightarrow $ ka koóy zaàn tsaàn raŋ 'my friend's R R R L R F F L night-time horse' b. ka koóy zaán tsaár ı raŋ \rightarrow ka kooy zaan tsaaı n raŋ R R R L L L L L c. ka koóy zaán tsaár ı raŋ \rightarrow ka koóy zaàn tsaaı n raŋ R R R L R F L L
+(46) RF rule takes precedence over RL rule

+a. ka koóy zaán tsaán raŋ ka koóy zaàn tsaàn raŋ 'my friend's night-time horse' RRRL R F F L b. ka koóy zaán tsaán raŋ R R R L ka kooy zaan tsaan raŋ L L L L 'my friend's night-time horse' C. ka koóy zaán tsaán raŋ R R R L ka koóy zaàn tsaan raŋ R F L L 'my friend's night-time horse'

 In this case the /R-R-R-L/ input has a sequence of three R tones.
 The correct output is produced in (46a) by applying the RF rule to both /zaán/ 'night' and /tsaán/ 'time', as shown.
-If the RL rule applies first as a right-to-left iterative rule as in (46b), it successively targets not only /tsaán/ and /zaán/, but also /koóy/, incorrectly producing the output L-L-L. If the RL rule is non-iterative, it would apply only to /tsaán/, and the RF rule would apply to /zaán/, resulting in the equally incorrect R-F-L-L output in (46c).
-Since neither of the incorrect outputs in (46b, c) violates NOJUMP, and since they involve fewer LINEARITY violations than (46a), there seems no way to generate (46a) other than by extending the rule ordering statement of (45a) to include the RL rule, as in (47a).13
+If the RL rule applies first as a right-to-left iterative rule as in (46b), it successively targets not only /tsaán/ and /zaán/, but also /koóy/, incorrectly producing the output \L-L-L-L. If the RL rule is non-iterative, it would apply only to /tsaán/, and the RF rule would apply to /zaán/, resulting in the equally incorrect \R-F-L-L output in (46c).
+Since neither of the incorrect outputs in (46b,c) violates NoCP, and since they involve fewer LINEARITY violations than (46a), there seems no way to generate (46a) other than by extending the rule ordering statement of (45a) to include the RL rule, as in (47a).

-- (47) Final Stipulations - a. rule ordering: FL rule \supset RF rule \supset RL rule - b. directionality: RF rule must apply right-to-left since, given the rule ordering in (47a), an /R-R-L/ input will automatically be first subject to the RF rule, which will bleed the RL rule.
+- (47) Final Stipulations

+- a. rule ordering: FL rule RF rule RL rule

+- b. directionality: RF rule must apply right-to-left

-We would still need to stipulate in (47b) that the RF rule applies iteratively, right-to-left.
-However, we would at least not need to say anything about the application of the FL rule, which as was seen in (26) can apply left-to-right, right-to-left, or simultaneously, with the same results.
-We also do not have to stipulate the non-iterativity of the RL rule,
+While we would still need to stipulate in (47b) that the RF rule applies iteratively, right-to-left.
+At least we would not need to say anything about the application of the FL rule, which as was seen in (26) can apply left-to-right, right-to-left, or simultaneously, with the same results.
+We also do not have to stipulate the non-iterativity of the RL rule, since, given the rule ordering in (47a), an /R-R-L/ input will automatically be first subject to the RF rule, which will bleed the RL rule.